 Whether an employee’s departure is voluntary or not, it poses a threat to your business’s proprietary information.This is particularly true if your employee is leaving to work for one of your competitors.
 Therefore, it is important for all employers to have a procedure in place for reducing risk to any of your confidential information.
-Below are a few considerations:
+Below are a few considerations when terminating an employee:

 You should schedule an exit interview with the employee on his or her last day to talk about the practical and legal matters that accompany their departure.
 If the employee has signed a non-disclosure and/or non-compete agreement, it is important to remind the employee of his or her obligations under these contracts.
 If no such agreements were signed, an employer should still inform the employee that he or she should not disclose trade secrets of the business.
 You may wish to have the employee execute an acknowledgement of any ongoing obligations and a verification that the employee has returned all company documents and other records.
 If the employee indicates that he or she is going to work for a competitor, you may want to confer with your legal counsel.

 During the exit interview, you should verify that you have collected all devices provided to the employee as part of his or her employment.
 This includes laptops, smartphones, tablets and other similar types of technology.
 You should also have the employee sign a statement confirming that all company devices have been returned.